vib3ai/monad-mcp-server/README.md

 3. Restart your AI assistant

 That's it!
-Your AI assistant can now interact with Monad blockchain through two tools:
+Your AI assistant can now interact with Monad blockchain.

-- `getBalance`: Check wallet balance
-- `transferETH`: Transfer tokens to another address

 ## Example Usage